 - 1/2 cup maple syrup

-Preheat oven to 350F (177C) and line a square 9inx9in baking dish with parchment paper to prevent sticking.
+Preheat oven to 350F (177C) and line a square 9inx9in baking dish with a sheet of parchment paper to prevent sticking.

-Place flour into a large mixing bowl.
-Add and mix in the cocoa powder and baking powder until well combined.
+In a large mixing bowl, add the flour, cocoa powder and salt and mix everything together until well combined.

-Add date mixture, tahini and maple syrup one by one into the dry ingredients while stirring to combine until everything is evenly mixed together and smooth.
+Add date paste, tahini, maple syrup and flax seed mixture one by one into the dry ingredients and stir to combine until everything is evenly mixed together and smooth.

-Place and spread batter evenly into the prepared baking dish and smooth out the top to cover the base of the dish.
+Place and spread batter evenly into the prepared baking dish to cover the base of the dish.

-Bake in oven for about 15 to 20 minutes or until knife inserted into middle comes out relatively clean.
+Bake in oven for 20 minutes or until knife inserted into middle comes out clean.
 Remove from oven and let cool down for 5 minutes before slicing and serving.
 Enjoy!
 Store on counter for a few days or in fridge for up to 1 week.

 1 cup oat flour can be made by blending or food processing 1 cup rolled or quick cooking oats into a very fine flour.
-Can sub whole wheat flour if not gluten free.
+Can sub wheat flour if not gluten free and will work the same.

 This recipe is featured in Issue 4 of The Hectic Vegan Magazine.
 Click here to purchase the print copy or download the free PDF copy!